jssteinberg/termcwd/README.md

 Basic usage is to call the function `termcwd#get()` to spawn the main terminal, or open it if it's already spawned, for the window-local CWD inside Neovim or Vim.
-E.g., map it like so:
+E.g., map it to spilt like so:

 ```vim
 nnoremap <silent> <leader><cr> <cmd>call termcwd#split_get()<cr>